+7 MARKING

+The bales shall be marked as prescribed in IS 2873.
+Additional markings shall be made as stipulated by the buyer or required by regulation or law in force.

 Additional markings including the country of origin shall be made as stipulated by the buyer or required by the regulation or law in force.

 7.1 BIS Certification Marking

-7.1.1 The bales and the jute bag may also be marked with the Standard Mark.

-7.1.2 The jute bags conforming to the requirements of this standard may be certified as per the conformity assessment schemes under the provisions of the Bureau of Indian Standards Act, 2016 and the Rules and Regulations framed thereunder, and the jute bags may be marked with the Standard Mark.
+The jute bags conforming to the requirements of this standard may be certified as per the conformity assessment schemes under the provisions of the Bureau of Indian Standards Act, 2016 and the Rules and Regulations framed thereunder, and the jute bags may be marked with the Standard Mark.